top of page

 Select one of your ribbons.
 You're going to sew it horizontally.
 If the fabric is a bit thin or flimsy think about adding some density.
 You can do this by making it two layers thick, using fabric stabilser, coffee filter paper, more fabric, even photocopy paper.
 Pin your chosen stabilser behind your ribbon.

-Madhubani edging detail
+Madhubani edging detail derived from traditional Indian folk designs

 bottom of page